Mary Beale: Life

 Mary Beale was born in the rectory of Barrow, Suffolk, in late March 1633.
 She was baptised on 26 March by her father John Cradock in All Saints Church in the village.
 Her mother was Dorothy Brunton/Brinton.
 Aside from being a rector, John Cradock was also an amateur painter, who may have taught Mary how to paint.
 Growing up in Barrow, Mary lived close to Bury St Edmunds.
 A group of painters worked in Bury St Edmunds, including Peter Lely and Matthew Snelling, whom Mary may have met in her youth.
 On 23 August 1643, Dorothy Cradock gave birth to a son named John.
 Dorothy died not long after the birth, leaving Mary motherless at age ten.
 During the Civil War, John Cradock appointed Walter Cradock, a distant cousin of his, as guardian of his children John and Mary.

-Mary Cradock met Charles Beale (1632–1705) from Walton Hall in north Buckinghamshire.
-Mary and Charles married on 8 March 1652 when she was eighteen.
+Mary Cradock met Charles Beale (16321705) from Walton Hall in north Buckinghamshire.
+Mary and Charles married on 8 March 1652 when she was almost nineteen.
 Her father, John Cradock, was gravely ill at the time and died a few days after Mary's marriage.
 The couple moved to Covent Garden (London) then Fleet Street at some point afterward.
 Charles Beale was a Civil Service clerk at the time, who in 1660 succeeded his father as deputy clerk of the patents office.
 As Mary's success grew sufficient to sustain the family, he became her studio manager.
 At some point, Charles was working for the Board of Green Cloth where he mixed colour pigments.
-Circa 1660–64 the family moved to Albrook, (now Allbrook), Otterbourne, Hampshire, to escape the plague.
+Circa 1664, the family moved to Albrook, (now Allbrook), Eastleigh, Hampshire, to escape the plague.
 Throughout their marriage, Mary and Charles worked together as equals and as business partners, which was not often seen at the time.
 On 18 October 1654 Charles and Mary's first son, Bartholomew, was buried.
 Little else is known about their first son.
 Their second son was baptised on 14 February 1655/6 and also named Bartholomew.
 Their third son Charles was born in 1660.

 Mary Beale died in early October 1699 at the age of sixty-six.
 (Note: Clayton gives 1697, as reported in Horace Walpole's Anecdotes of painting in England.
 That is incorrect.
 The parish register shows that the 1697 date is for a Mary Beadle and later it shows Beale being buried on 8 October 1699.)
 Not much is known about her death besides that she died in a house on Pall Mall and was buried under the communion table of St James's Church, Piccadilly.
 Her tomb was destroyed by enemy bombs during the Second World War.
 A memorial to her lies within the church.